A LADYBOWER RESERVOIR WALK GUIDE

 Once you’ve made it to the other side of the bridge, the trail loops back around and diverts off of the main road and back onto a small dusty trail.
 Here, you’ll get some more great views of the bridge as well as the reservoir.
 You’ll want to make the most of these views as this is the last time you’ll have a clear view before the trail leads back to the car park through woodland.

-Although the walk which we’ve chosen begins in a paid car park, we do not recommend parking here since there are heaps of free car parks around that all land on the trail at some point.
+Although the walk which I’ve chosen begins in a paid car park, I actually don’t recommend parking here since there if you can help it, as there are heaps of free car parks around that all land on the trail at some point.

-We recommend Derwent Overlook Car Park, however, if this is full then keep driving until you find another free spot.
+I recommend Derwent Overlook Car Park, however, if this is full then just keep driving until you find another free spot.

 Since there are quite a few free car parks to choose from on this walk, there is no rush to start the walk early as it’s unlikely that you’ll need to fight for a car parking space.

 The Upper Derwent Visitor Centre has a small cafe.
-This is the only place to stop along the route for something to eat or drink, so we’d recommend making use of it.
+I did already mention it, but this is the only place to stop along the route for something to eat or drink.

-The cafe is quite close to the start of the walk, so if you’d rather use this as a halfway stop, then we’d recommend taking a look at the map and starting the walk from a car park that’s slightly further away.
+The downside is that this cafe is quite close to the start of the walk, so if you’d rather use this as a halfway stop, then I’d deifnitely recommend taking a look at the map and starting the walk from a car park that’s slightly further away.

-Alternatively, there are plenty of places to stop beside the reservoir for a picnic.
+Alternatively, there are plenty of places to stop beside the reservoir for a picnic, so this is obviously a great option too.

 Similarly to the reason above, you’ll also want to download anything that you may want to listen to whilst you’re walking if you’re embarking on a solo adventure.